Parents & Couples Respond to Last Week's "Single & Excluded" Newsletter.

 Despite feeling extra vulnerable, I sent out: The Single Life: On Exclusion, Loneliness and Understanding.

-The response was amazing.
-Single women weighed in via comments, some people sent me texts and others emails.
+The response was terrific.
+Single women weighed in via comments, some people sent me texts, and others sent me emails.

 My piece is just one half of a larger conversation, and I’d like to share the side that weighed in to explain why their single friends often get shafted.